Tax rates, allowances and amounts Tax-free income and allowances

 |Upper earnings limit (above which you receive no age-related allowance, just basic personal allowance)||£30,190||£28,220|

 |75+ Upper earnings limit (above which you receive no age-related allowance, just basic personal allowance)||£30,510||£28,540|

 |Married couple’s allowance (MCA) -born after 6 April 1935||N/A||N/A|

 |Married couple’s allowance (MCA) -born before 6 April 1935 only||£7,705||£7,915|

 |Capital gains tax (CGT) threshold||£10,600||£10,900|

 Most people are allowed to receive a certain amount of income in a tax year before tax is payable.
 This is known as the basic personal allowance, and is classed as a 'full relief' allowance.
 In 2012-13 the basic personal allowance for people under 65 was £8,105.
 For 2013-14 it rises to £9,440.
 If you earn above £100,000 it is progressively withdrawn, at the rate of £1 for every £2 above £100,000 you earn.
 This means that if you earn £116,210 (2012-13) or £118,880 (2013-14) you receive no personal allowance and all your income is taxed.

 Personal allowances for older people

-People born before 6 April 1948 may get a higher amount, known as the age-related personal allowance.
+People born before 6 April 1948 may qualify for a higher amount of tax relief, age-related personal allowance.